drteeth/elixir-es-cqrs/slides.md

 # Event store:

 Durable storage for your events.
-It's stores events in a append-only way.
+It's stores events in an append-only way.

-* Old school: SQL Table
+* Easy & familiar: A SQL table
-* Purpose built: EventStore / PumpkinDB
+* Purpose built: EventStore
 * Awesome by accident: Kafka/Jocko

-* a1, a2, a3, a4, ... aN
-* b1, b2, b3, b4, ... bN

 ???